rcc-uchicago/user-guide/docs/thinlinc.md

     ![Midway 3 ThinLinc Client](img/connecting/midway3_thinlinc_client.png){ width=500 }

 ThinLinc will default to open in a fullscreen window that fills `all monitors`.
-To change this use `Options` from the initial login interface.
+To change this, use `Options` from the initial login interface.

 After clicking the `Connect` button, Duo two-factor autentication will request you select from the available 2FA options to authenticate to Midway.